- Location: China - Beijing

 Fees & Costs

 Students pay Allegheny tuition, double room and an off campus study fee of $300.
-Allegheny financial aid, except work/study, is applied to program costs.
-Tuition includes international travel insurance (CIEE iNext), airport meet and greet, orientation, field trips, and transcript administration fees.
+Allegheny financial aid, except work study/campus employment, is applied to program costs.
+Tuition includes international travel insurance (CIEE iNext), field trips, and transcript administration fees.
 Allegheny students do not have to pay the program deposit requested by CIEE.
-Estimated additional costs include: meals (for students in residence hall, and additional meals outside of home stay), CIEE application fee, books and supplies (approx. $50), visa fees, international airfare & local transportation, personal expenses.
+Estimated additional costs include: meals for students in residence hall, and additional meals outside of home stay (approx. $1,100), CIEE application fee, books and supplies (approx. $50), international airfare & local transportation (approx. $1,600), and personal expenses.